Landing at Nadzab: Japanese

 The Japanese maintained separate army and navy headquarters at Rabaul which cooperated with each other but were responsible to different higher authorities.
 Naval forces came under the Southeast Area Fleet, commanded by Vice Admiral Jinichi Kusaka.
 Army forces came under General Hitoshi Imamura's Eighth Area Army, consisting of the Seventeenth Army in the Solomon Islands, Lieutenant General Hatazō Adachi's Eighteenth Army in New Guinea, and the 6th Air Division, based at Rabaul.
-As a result of the Battle of the Bismarck Sea, the Japanese decided not send any more convoys to Lae, but to land troops at Hansa Bay and Wewak and move them forward to Lae by barge or submarine.
+As a result of the Battle of the Bismarck Sea, the Japanese decided not to send any more convoys to Lae, but to land troops at Hansa Bay and Wewak and move them forward to Lae by barge or submarine.
 In the long run they hoped to complete a road over the Finisterre Range and thence to Lae through the Ramu and Markham Valleys.

 Imamura ordered Adachi to capture the Allied bases at Wau, Bena Bena and Mount Hagen.
 To support these operations, Imperial General Headquarters transferred the 7th Air Division to New Guinea.
 On 27 July 1943, Lieutenant General Kumaichi Teramoto's Fourth Air Army was assigned to Imamura's command to control the 6th and 7th Air Divisions, the 14th Air Brigade and some miscellaneous squadrons.
 By June, Adachi had three divisions in New Guinea; the 41st Division at Wewak and the 20th Division around Madang, both recently arrived from Palau, and the 51st Division in the Salamaua area, a total of about 80,000 men.
 Of these only the 51st Division was in contact with the enemy.
 Like Blamey, Adachi faced formidable difficulties of transportation and supply just to bring his troops into battle.